nlplab/brat/contact.md

     brat-users+subscribe@googlegroups.com

-Post to the e-mail list by sending an e-mail to:
+After joining, you can post to the e-mail list by sending an e-mail to:

     brat-users@googlegroups.com